Flight-Free-UK/flight_free_uk_website/source/posts_travel/top-10-grounded-holidays.html.markdown

 #### 8. Bristol

 Bristol has a vibrant food scene and is especially good for vegans.
+You’ll find independent cafes and restaurants all over the city, from the slightly more up-market area of Clifton to the lively and varied Gloucester Road.

-You’ll find one of the best food markets in the UK at St Nicholas Markets – overflowing at lunch times, with street food options from all over the globe.
+There are unsurprisingly several options for dining on the water, given Bristol's status as a port city, and one of the best food markets in the UK at St Nicholas Markets – overflowing at lunch times, with street food options from all over the globe.
+Beware: closed on Sundays!

 ![bridge in Prague](/images/uploads/anthony-delanoix-prague-unsplash.jpg "Charles bridge, Prague")